-SAIC is closely monitoring the COVID-19 outbreak.
-Spring Break has been extended and remote classes begin April 6.
-Campus is closed to non-essential operations.
-International Affairs is NOT suspending services and will continue to be available remotely via email, telephone, and via online appointments to support all students.
+SAIC continues to monitor the COVID-19 pandemic and safety measures put in place can be found on the Make Ready website.
+Campus is currently open, but many offices are working remotely in order to dedensify the campus.
+International Affairs is available remotely via email, telephone, and via online appointments to support all students.
+We are also available 11am-2pm for in-person document drop off and pick up on Tuesdays and Thursdays by appointment.
 We will be updating our website regularily with additional information.
 To contact International Student Services, please email email@example.com.
 To contact Study Abroad please email firstname.lastname@example.org

-International Affairs staff are still here to assist you with questions about your immigration status.
-We realize this is a trying time, and we are here to help.
-Below please find answers to some of our most frequently asked questions.
+International Affairs staff is available to assist you with questions about your immigration status.
+Our office operation details are below.
+Below you will also find the most up to date guidance and information to some of our most frequently asked questions.
 If you review this information and still have concerns or questions, please email email@example.com so we can assist you.

-Please continue to monitor this page as well as saic.edu/alerts for the latest information.
+Please continue to monitor this page as well as the Make Ready website for the latest information.

 Lawrence Rodriguez, Director, International Affairs

 Victoria McAllister, International Student Advisor and SEVIS Analyst